felangel/bloc/packages/hydrated_bloc/README.md

 }
 ```

-Now our `CounterCubit` and `CounterBloc` will automatically persist its state.
+Now the `CounterCubit` and `CounterBloc` will automatically persist/restore their state.
 We can increment the counter value, hot restart, kill the app, etc... and the previous state will be retained.

 ### HydratedMixin